― christmas candy bar (al leong), Friday, 19 July 2013 22:38 (seven years ago) link

 i feel like your question is answered in the quote.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 6 September 2019 19:17 (five months ago) link
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 6 September 2019 19:17 (one year ago) link

 I worded my post poorly: